 Education & Outreach - Cultural Connection to Nature

 Gke’ndaswen, or The Knowledge Project, is funded through the BIA Tribal Youth Initiate.
 Through Gke’ndaswen we aim to connect Tribal youth to the environment and build a relationship to nature and culture.
 Activities demonstrate that natural resource conservation and management is necessary for maintaining cultural lifeways.
 We offer hands-on activities that demonstrate this connection, as well as offer opportunities for college visits and job shadowing to learn more about higher education and careers in the Natural Resource and the Environmental field.
-Education and outreach efforts are led by Nikki Yargeau.

 Natural Resource Use by Anishnabek: Past, Present & Future